 What does “ABA” mean?

-- Applied – our specialists find and address the behaviors that are important to our clients and their family/friends
+- Applied – Our specialists find and address the behaviors that are important to our clients and their family/friends

-- Behavioral – we focus on our clients’ behaviors and measure and address those behaviors that are in need of improvement
+- Behavioral – We focus on our clients’ behaviors and measure and address those behaviors that are in need of improvement

-What does ABA Therapy entail?
+How does ABA Therapy work?

 The first step toward providing the most effective behavioral program for your child is a complete Functional Behavioral Assessment (FBA).
 A Board Certified Behavior Analyst (BCBA) will meet with you and your child and will observe him/her in a variety of settings.
 This process is generally conducted over several weeks.
 A program plan is then developed to address your child’s unique challenges and abilities.